chvijaykrishna/M1_PowerBillVariousSegments/README.md

 ## Title : Power Bill  in Various Segments

-In this project Electricity invoice is prepared by using C programming language, We know that we have various segments to claculate the invoice of electricity.
+In this project Electricity invoice is prepared by using C programming language, We know that we have various segments to claculate the invoice of electricity usage.
 But I am Considering four Segments
 1) Domestic Segment
 2) Institutional Segment